rickmb/vagrant-ansible/README.md

 ## TODO

-* Complete this documentation.
-* Make it possible to easily pre-select which CaaS-sites to configure.
-* Make the playbook more robust.
+* Make the playbook more robust (especially when it comes to re-running provision on an existing box)
-* Add some playbooks for basic non-CaaS projects.
-(Which is basically just omitting the caas-development role.)
 * Create a playbook for setting up an EC2 instance instead of a Vagrant box.
-* Create a playbook for simulating CaaS production environments.
+* Create playbooks for simulating CaaS production environments.
+* Create playbooks for simulating Fundrz/9apps environments.